 Running a household in Victorian England had become a science – with tasks to be delegated and a system of categorised activity for those at every level of society.
-When Girouard writes of the eminent concern for ‘morality, domesticity, organization and hospitality’ in the country house the emphasis is on the rigid upholding of standards that allowed the country house to function and exist.
+When Girouard writes of the eminent concern for ‘morality, domesticity, organisation and hospitality’ in the country house the emphasis is on the rigid upholding of standards that allowed the country house to function and exist.
 Indeed, the Victorian period could be described as one of a series of checks and balances towards a societal efficiency.
 We see this in the nation’s industrialisation, in the rise of the middle classes and in the development of ideologies such as ‘separate spheres’ – all of which allowed the ‘cult of domesticity’, another Victorian phenomenon, to flourish.
 In response to this, we can see how the country house becomes the site of much planning and improvements to reinforce the status quo.
 Using the vision of Charlecote Park, Lynford and Scarisbrick Hall as working examples I shall demonstrate the Victorian tendency towards modelling the country house as a self sufficient and sustaining entity.
 Supported by Girouard’s observations, we can see how modes of segregation and organisation were employed to ensure that the country house was fit for purpose in every sense of the word – perhaps even over-complicating it’s very existence in the process.

 The Victorian Upper Classes abided by an elaborate code of behaviour and, as outlined by Girouard, were subject to scrutiny in the form of a new social criticism.
 Girouard makes the distinction between ‘earnest Victorians, Victorian swells and Victorian gentleman’.
 In 1862 Charles Kingsley was prompted to write that ‘the attitude of the British upper classes has undergone a noble change’ – a sentiment which reflects the move towards upper class accountability in the 19th century.
 Extensively written on, by duty, it was believed that the upper classes were obligated to behave in a certain way and no more was this felt than in the Victorian period when pressure to reform came from middle class quarters.
 Criticism was levied at the perceived ‘arrogance, immorality and inefficiency of the upper classes’ from the corner of a newly realised middle-class respectability and morality.
 The drive for social change in the established order was founded on values tied to the image of the middle class – one cultivated through religion, domesticity and responsibility.